-How the Cache works · Cloudflare Workers docs
+How the Cache works

 event.respondWith()).
 Workers can customize browser cache behavior by setting this header on the response.

-We won’t discuss in this article, but other means to control Cloudflare’s cache include: Page rules and Cloudflare cache settings.
-I highly recommend the article How to Control Cloudflare’s cache if you wish to avoid writing JavaScript with still some granularity of control.
+Other means to control Cloudflare’s cache that are not mentioned in this documentation include: Page rules and Cloudflare cache settings.
+Refer to the How to Control Cloudflare’s cache support article if you wish to avoid writing JavaScript with still some granularity of control.

-What should I use: the Cache API or fetch for caching objects on Cloudflare?

-For requests where Workers are behaving as middleware (i.e. they are sending a subrequest via

 fetch

-In the context of Workers a
+In the context of Workers, a

 fetch provided by the runtime communicates with the Cloudflare cache.
 First,

 fetch checks to see if the URL matches a different zone.
-If it does, it reads through that zone’s cache (or Worker!).
+If it does, it reads through that zone’s cache (or Worker).
 Otherwise, it reads through its own zone’s cache, even if the URL is for a non-Cloudflare site.
 Cache settings on

 fetch automatically apply caching rules based on your Cloudflare settings.